The Radnor GOP Committee is proud to endorse the following candidates in the November 2, 2021 General Election.

-For Radnor Township School District Director, Laura Foran will be seeking election to a first term.
+For Radnor Township School District Director, Laura Foran will be seeking election to her first term.
 Laura is Radnor-raised, Radnor-educated, Radnor-employed, and a Radnor parent.
-A 1979 graduate of Radnor High School, she then attended Cabrini College, but is perhaps best known for her 17 years at Radnor Middle School, including seven years as president of the Radnor Educational Support Professionals Association.
-An active volunteer in the educational community since 2005, Laura has most recently served as a Core Team Member of the RTSD Strategic Planning Committee and on the Sleep Study Committee.
-If elected, Ms. Foran plans to retire as a District employee.
+A 1979 graduate of Radnor High School, she then attended Cabrini College, but is perhaps best known for her 20 years at Radnor Middle School, including seven years as president of the Radnor Educational Support Professionals Association.
+An active volunteer in the educational community since 2005, Laura served as a Core Team Member of the RTSD Strategic Planning Committee and on the Sleep Study Committee.
+Laura also founded the RMS Community Service Club in 2005 and currently runs the school-sponsored Homework Club.
+If elected, Laura plans to retire as a District employee.

 Radnor Township Treasurer Candidate

 For Radnor Township Treasurer, Linda Dowd is seeking her first term.
 She graduated from Babson College with majors in both accounting and entrepreneurial studies.
 Linda's past career experiences include accounting and finance roles in large and small companies, roles as Treasurer in numerous non-profits, and real estate management for a firm and for a personal portfolio.
 Her internal controls and process improvement skills are useful to the position.
 Linda believes that her high degree of integrity and respectful interaction with Radnor residents are both critical attributes for the role.
 She was appointed Deputy Tax Collector earlier this year and has filled in for the current Treasurer.
 This gives her hands-on experience and will enable a smooth transition.
 Linda has enjoyed living in Radnor for 25 years and raised three children with her husband Jerry.